0xTas/stardust/README.md

 1. Ensure that [Fabric](https://fabricmc.net) for Minecraft version 1.21.1 is installed.
 2. Download the [latest release](https://github.com/0xTas/stardust/releases/latest), or build the addon from source with `./gradlew build`.
-3. Drop the .jar file in your `.minecraft/mods` folder, along with Meteor Client (v0.5.8 for 1.21.1)
+3. Drop the .jar file in your `.minecraft/mods` folder, along with Meteor Client v0.5.8-2188 or newer.
 4. Run your Fabric installation.
 <br>